DasEd955/Stocks-Subreddit-Classifier/README.md

 | Evidence_Based_Analysis | 61 | 19.7% |
 | **Total** | **310** | **100%** |

-`Interpretive_Opinion` and `News_Information` were the easiest labels to find — opinion posts are the default mode of social media commentary and news reposts are extremely common on financial subreddits. `Evidence_Based_Analysis` proved the hardest to collect in sufficient quantity.
-Genuinely evidence-grounded posts are rarer in retail-investor communities than casual observation suggests; most posts that look analytical on the surface fail the "could the evidence stand alone" test upon closer inspection.
+`Interpretive_Opinion` and `News_Information` were the easiest labels to find.
+Opinion posts are the default mode of social media commentary and news reposts are extremely common on financial subreddits. `Evidence_Based_Analysis` proved the hardest to collect in sufficient quantity.
+Genuinely evidence-grounded posts are rarer in retail investor communities than casual observation suggests; most posts that look analytical on the surface fail the "could the evidence stand alone" test upon closer inspection.

 ### Labeling Process

 All 310 examples were labeled manually by the project author without LLM pre-labeling or suggestions at annotation time.
-LLM-assisted pre-labeling was deliberately avoided for two reasons: (1) the Analysis/Opinion boundary is a subtle structural distinction that an LLM conflates in predictable ways, and pre-labeling risks anchoring the annotator to the LLM's decision; (2) at 310 examples, manual annotation was achievable and introducing an LLM pass would make the ground truth a reflection of the LLM's priors filtered through one person's review, which is a weaker epistemic position than direct human annotation.
+LLM assisted pre-labeling was deliberately avoided for two reasons: (1) the Analysis/Opinion boundary is a subtle structural distinction that an LLM conflates in predictable ways, and pre-labeling risks anchoring the annotator to the LLM's decision; (2) at 310 examples, manual annotation was achievable and introducing an LLM pass would make the ground truth a reflection of the LLM's priors filtered through one person's review, which is a weaker epistemic position than direct human annotation.

 **Limitation:** Single-annotator datasets carry consistency risk.
 The annotator's application of the Analysis/Opinion boundary may have drifted across 310 examples, particularly at the hardest edge cases.
 Without inter-annotator agreement metrics there is no way to quantify this drift.

-### Three Difficult-to-Label Examples
+### Three Difficult to Label Examples

 **1. Opinion framing over an evidence-based inference**
-> "Microsoft's cloud segment has been growing faster than AWS for three consecutive quarters, which tells me the enterprise migration cycle still has runway."
+> "Microsoft's cloud segment has been growing faster by 21% P/E than AWS for three consecutive quarters, which tells me the enterprise migration cycle still has runway by EOY."

 The phrase "tells me" signals personal interpretation, but "three consecutive quarters" is a specific, verifiable trend.
-Applying the stripping rule — remove the opinion framing, does the claim still stand?
+Applying the stripping rule: remove the opinion framing, does the claim still stand?
 Yes.
 Labeled **`Evidence_Based_Analysis`**.
 The "tells me" is editorial framing over an evidence-based inference, not the thesis itself.

 **2. Strong opinion with rhetorical edge, no manipulative intent**
 > "Anyone who bought ARKK in 2021 deserves what happened to them.
 Cathie Wood is a fraud and I have zero sympathy."

 "Fraud" is a strong and potentially unfounded characterization, but the post is retrospective commentary rather than a call to financial action.
 It contains no market prediction and does not attempt to move someone's trading behavior.
 It is opinionated, not misleading in the technical sense.
-Labeled **`Interpretive_Opinion`** — sits close to the Low Quality line but does not cross the manipulation threshold.
+Labeled **`Interpretive_Opinion`**.
+It sits close to the Low Quality line but does not cross the manipulation threshold.

 **3. News headline with an analytical rider**
-> "Goldman raises MSFT price target to $500 — this signals institutional confidence is accelerating ahead of the AI capex cycle."
+> "Goldman raises MSFT price target to $500.
+This signals institutional confidence is accelerating ahead of the AI capex cycle."

 The first clause is News; the second is Analysis.
 The rule is to label by dominant purpose.
 Here, the analytical framing ("this signals…") is the thesis and the Goldman action is merely the supporting premise.
 Labeled **`Evidence_Based_Analysis`**.